 1. Plants help us be more productive

-According to studies, the workspaces that incorporated natural elements had a 15% higher well-being score and a 6% higher productivity than employees whose offices didn’t include natural elements.
+According to a global study, workspaces that incorporate natural elements have a 15% higher well-being score and a 6% higher productivity than employees whose offices don’t include natural elements.
 Adding greenery to your workspace helps restore our attention and focus.

 2. Plants boost our health

 The same study states how providing natural lighting and adding greenery to employees’ workspaces has a big impact in reducing sickness absence rates among an organization’s employee population.
 In an office of 90 people, workers who had a window with a view of a nature scene recovered from low-level stress at a much quicker rate than those who only had a view of a blank wall.

 Pro tip: Introduce big windows throughout the office, if possible.
 Highlight the feeling of spaciousness and connection with the surroundings.